feature-hub/feature-hub/README.md

 #### React Feature App Container

-With the `ReactFeatureAppContainer` a Feature App can be rendered by directly providing its Feature App definition:
+With the `FeatureAppContainer` a Feature App can be rendered by directly providing its Feature App definition:

 ```js